 THE INITIAL IDEA for the play came when I was reading about all the bygone swimming pools of San Francisco and stumbled on a picture of people gazing from across the street at a meat market and an indoor pool called the Crystal Plunge.
 I just wanted to be there.
 I wanted to be with those people, cross the street and go for a swim.
 So I started writing a script and years later, this radio play is the result.

 When I shared the script with potential actors they all asked the same question, Why did you write this?
 I forgot all about the photo that led to it and did what I usually do when people ask me questions.
-I froze, like it was some kind of test, then I gave an answer I’ve heard myself give before: if I’m not busy with a writing project I become a worthless depressed loaf of a human.
+I froze, like it was some kind of test, then I gave an answer I’ve heard myself give before: if I’m not busy with a writing project I become pathetic in a way that is very much not charming.
 Which is true.
-But there’s another reason, which is kind of embarrassing.
+But there’s another reason.

 When I was something like four the police came to get my mother and my sister and me because we were spending the night in a Bart station somewhere east of San Francisco.
 My mom ended up being put in a mental ward and my sister and I got adopted, moved hundreds of miles away and our names were changed.
 The last anyone knows is, my mom got out, stole a car, loaded the back with blankets and started looking for us.
 I blocked my memories of her for about 25 years until my own kid was born and then I started to wonder, and to look back.